Phonzy/10.12/readme.txt

 manim
 ordinary differential equation
 another change mathematical
-creating a new branch is quick
+creating a new branch is quick??